InferenceKTH/Course-Compass/README.md

 # Course-Compass
 ## by team [Inference](https://inferencekth.github.io/Course-Compass/)
-Course-Compass is a webpage for interacting with the kth courses via the kth api.
-It allows for searching and filtering through all active courses.
+Course-Compass is an interactive web application for exploring KTH courses.
+It allows users to search, filter, and review courses while providing prerequisite visualization and personalized recommendations.
+The application uses Firebase for data storage and real-time updates.

 ## Features
 - Course search with advanced filtering